azer/indexeddb/README.md

 Parameters: `store.select(indexName, rangeOptions, direction <optional>, callback)`

-Range options must have at least one of these properties:
+Range options can be expected values or have an object with following properties;
 * `from`
 * `to`
 * `only`